rnichollx/quxlang/docs/glossary.md

 memory at
 runtime, unlike a procedure, which is an executable object consisting of a series of machine instructions.

+## Formal Parameters

+Formal parameters are the parameters of a temploid (function or template) after type decontextualization and dealiasing. (e.g. resolving `(%x foo, %y myint32alias)` to `(%x [mymodule]::baz::foo, %y I32)`)

+Formal parameters are contrasted with declared parameters, which are the parameters of a temploid as they are declared in the source code.

 ## Functoid